alanmitchell/NZE-optimizer/README.md

 Numerous combinations of these characteristics can result in Net Zero energy use.
 Relatively low levels of insulation can be combined with large amounts of PV capacity to produce a Net Zero home.
 Or, high insulation and more modest amounts of PV panels can be used to be Net Zero.
 The optimization process in the model picks the combination that minimizes the construction cost of the home.
 Simple, linear cost estimates are used for these four energy features of the home.

-Here is a screenshot of the key values that are optimized and the cost inputs associated with those characteristics:
+Here is a screen shot of the key values that are optimized and the cost inputs associated with those characteristics:

 ![Optimization Inputs](images/opt_inputs.jpg)

-The thick bordered box on the left highlights the four characteristics that are manipulated in the optimizatio process.
+The thick bordered box on the left highlights the four characteristics that are manipulated in the optimization process.
 The gray "Optimize" button starts the optimization, and Excel finds the cost-minimizing values for the PV capacity and the three R-values.
 In this example, the home reached net zero and minimized construction cost with 9.13 kW of PV, R-29 Walls, R-56 ceilings, and R-45 floors (the model simplifies and assumes all R-values and PV outputs are possible.
 The model could be modified to only allow certain discrete possibilities.)

+It is important to understand the meaning of the cost values shown in the screen shot.
+The optimization involves trying various values of PV output and R-values.
+The test is whether increasing PV output by a certain amount and decreasing R-values results in lower costs while still maintaining net zero energy use.
+The relevant cost characteristics are the *incremental costs* of adding/removing PV capacity and adding/removing R-value.
+Any fixed costs of installing the PV system, such as the electrical connection costs, are not relevant because those costs are close to the same for all relevant levels of PV capacity.
+Wall construction also has a number of fixed costs that are not related to the R-value of the wall (siding costs, sheetrock costs, etc).
+These costs should be ignored when entering the incremental costs in the model.

+In the example above, the incremental PV cost is shown as $3,300 / kW.
+That means that the cost of adding an additional section of panels and associated inverters/racking to the system divided by the extra capacity provided by those panels is $3,330 per kW added.
+The incremental Wall R-value cost is shown as $0.15 / R-value / square foot.
+This figure is consistent with adding an additional R-10 to the wall design for a cost of $1.50/square-foot:   `$1.50/ft2 / R-10 = $0.15/R-value/ft2`.
+These cost numbers have not been researched thoroughly and depend on the design of these components.
+But, $0.15/R-value/ft2 is an estimate reasonably consistent with a wall using rigid foam to achieve additional R-value beyond that provided by a batt or cellulose-filled wall cavity.

+One common situation where these linear cost estimates break down is when there is limited space to install a PV system.
+Available roof space will be exceeded at some point, and additional capacity is either not possible or must be more-expensively ground mounted.
+The model can somewhat accommodate this situation through use of the "Limit on PV capacity due to space" input shown above.
+If you know that you can only install as much as 8 kW of PV on your roof, then you can enter this 8 kW limit for this input.
+When the optimization is run, it will limit the amount of PV capacity used to this value (the optimizer may choose to use less if doing so minimizes costs).

 To Be Continued!